ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ## Members of a Problem Details Object {#members}

 Problem detail objects can have the following members.
-If the type of a member's value does not match that specified, the member MUST be ignored -- i.e., processing will continue as if the member had not been present.
+If the type of a member's value does not match the specified type, the member MUST be ignored -- i.e., processing will continue as if the member had not been present.

 ### "type"